peppermintbird/nabs-prototype/README.md

-## Handling time series data with SNN architecture
+## Handling astronomical time series data with SNN architecture

 While there might not be much existing research on using SNNs for handling astronomical data, here I share a prototype of a model based on Kaggle and snnTorch tutorials I've researched.